jobrunr/website/content/en/documentation/background-methods/enqueueing-jobs.md

 jobScheduler.<MyService>enqueue(x -> x.doWork());
 ```
-<figcaption>Background job scheduling using the JobScheduler bean without a reference to the MyService instance.
+<figcaption>Enqueueing background jobs using the JobScheduler bean without a reference to the MyService instance.
 The MyService instance will be resolved using the IoC framework when the background job is started.</figcaption>
 </figure>

 <figure>